cse210-fa24-group2/cse210-fa24-group2/README.md

 [View our live site here.](https://cse210-fa24-group2.onrender.com/) Please note that because we are using a free version of Render to host, the site may take a few minutes to load if it has not been accessed for at least 15 minutes.

 ![FireStack Dashboard View](static/assets/images/webpageView.png)
+*This is a sample view of our dashboard.*

 # Features

 ## To-do List
+The first feature that appears on the dashboard is to the to-do list.
 This is a space to outline and organize tasks by urgency of completion.
 We offer 4 bins to separate tasks into:
 1. Today's Tasks
 2. This Week's Tasks
 3. This Month's Tasks
 4. Next Month's Tasks

-To add tasks into each respective bin, type a task into the space that says "Add a task..." and then either click the '+' button or press the 'enter' key.
+To add tasks into each respective bin, type a task into the space that says `Add a task...` and then either click the blue `+` button or press the `return` key on the keyboard.

-To remove tasks, press the red 'x' button on the right side of the task.
+To remove tasks, press the red `x` button on the right side of the task.

 To move a task from one bin to another, drag the task and drop it in the desired bin when a faint blue background appears on hover.
 Tasks added to another bin will always be appended.